hubefonseca/activemq-monitor/README.md

     aptitude install maven2

-With maven installed, you will be able to compile and package:
+Having maven installed, you will be able to compile and package:

 	mvn clean package
 	cd target